 It’s well said that…

-We often over estimate what we can achieve in a year and underestimate what we can achieve in 5 years.
+We often overestimate what we can achieve in a year and underestimate what we can achieve in five years.

 - Things and toys

 - Travel and adventure